 The three most common ways to regain your weight...

-There are three common ways patients who have the Roux en Y gastric bypass defeat the surgery.
-Defeating the surgery means the patients either don’t lose very much weight, or they lose some weight but regain it.
+There are three common ways patients who have RNY gastric bypass defeat the surgery.
+Defeating RNY surgery means the patients either don’t lose very much weight, or they lose some weight but regain it.
 The most common mistake is falling back into old eating habits, the habits that caused them to be overweight in the first place.
 The three most common habits are skipping meals, snacking (or grazing), and eating foods that are high in carbohydrates.

 Skipping meals...leads to grazing on junk food